-5.2 How do such considerations change depending on the nature of the entities involved?
+5.3 How do such considerations change depending on the nature of the entities, or nature of the data (e.g., patient data), involved?

 The above-mentioned restrictions under the APPI do not apply to the provision of personal data to academic research institutions or provision by academic research institutions to a third party for academic research purposes.
+For the difference of the regulation depending on the nature of data, please see the response to question 5.1.